How to treat dog hives at home naturally

 Household items can also be culprits.
 Cleaning products, scented candles, and air fresheners might contain chemicals that provoke discomfort.
 Opt for natural alternatives and ensure proper ventilation in your space.
 Observing any changes in your pet’s condition after introducing a new product can provide valuable insight.

-See also How to treat eucalyptus poisoning in dogs
+See also How to treat a split nail on a dog

 If your pooch enjoys the outdoors, inspect their habitat for fleas and ticks.
 Even if you don’t see them, these pests can cause significant reactions.
 Regular grooming sessions and using natural repellents can help keep these nuisances at bay.